codess-aus/FCC100DaysOfCode/README.md

 #Day073 #100DaysOfCode - I have been through this tutorial 3 times and I still don't know what's wrong with the code.
 I have always had a mental block around #OOP and C# is an incomprehensible language to me, but I was really focused today and I still can't fix it :-(

+    @mattyjward gave me the fix on the twitter:
+    I'm thinking you might have a file named echobotold that is also defining a class named echobot and thoroughly confusing the compiler.
+I'd comment out that whole file

+    I renamed echobotold.cs to echobot.old and it worked :-D